-From day one at a new organisation, employees have an ever-evolving set of needs and expectations that are reflected in the topics they bring up in their survey comments.
+From day one at a new organization, employees have an ever-evolving set of needs and expectations that are reflected in the topics they bring up in their survey comments.

-Between one to two years, employees are considering their future career path and are almost three times more likely to refer to growth opportunities, while at two to five years, employees are looking to become leaders — and it could be at another organisation, as their comments refer to looking for other opportunities.
+Between one to two years, employees are considering their future career path and are almost three times more likely to refer to growth opportunities, while at two to five years, employees are looking to become leaders—and it could be at another organization, as their comments refer to looking for other opportunities.

-At five to ten years with their company, employees are thinking more strategically about their company’s mission and goals — and are three times more likely to refer to business decisions.
-When an employee has been with their organisation over a decade, they deeply value their relationship with their company and feel a sense of pride and satisfaction about their professional life.
+At five to ten years with their company, employees are thinking more strategically about their company’s mission and goals—and are three times more likely to refer to business decisions.
+When an employee has been with their organization over a decade, they deeply value their relationship with their company, and feel a sense of pride and satisfaction with their professional life.

 Generation Z, Millennials and Baby Boomers each show linguistic markers unique to their generation.
 Gen Z employees are more likely to refer to themselves in the first person and describe the vibe of their workplace, while Millennials use the 🙂 emoticon to express positive experiences.
 By contrast, Baby Boomers are more likely to use formal language, and refer to ‘remuneration’, while Millennials talk about their salary.

 Different generations are also using different communication tools at work.
-For Millennials, Slack is the communication tool of choice, showing how they choose to collaborate in the office.
+For Millennials, Slack is the communication tool of choice, showing their familiarity with instant messaging tools.
 For Boomers, SAP is the business tool of choice, while the Silent Generation uses email.

 When we segment employee comment rate by region, it turns out that employees in Oceania and Latin America and the Caribbean are the most likely to speak up, with an almost 40% likelihood of leaving a comment on a survey.
 By contrast, Africa and Europe are the least vocal regions.

-Europe is the most responsive region overall, while Africa takes the bottom spot for organisation response rates.
-While Latin America and the Caribbean employees may be the most vocal, they are also the least likely to receive any kind of response from their organisations.
+Europe is the most responsive region overall, while Africa takes the bottom spot for organization response rates.
+While Latin America and the Caribbean employees may be the most vocal, they are also the least likely to receive any kind of response from their organizations.